Cristopher-Cruz/Entries/README.md

 # Entries
-A very simple Journal Entries app for iOS. <br> This app was created for revisiting and exploring basic iOS development practices.
-The functionality is very similar to that of a "To-Do" list application.
+A very simple Journal Entries app for iOS. <br> The functionality is similar to that of a "To-Do" list app. <br> Created for revisiting and exploring basic iOS development practices.

 ![](JE2.png)